How do I know when a public hearing is being held?

 All speakers for a required public hearing will be called in an order determined by the council president, alternating between opposing points of view when possible.

-Speakers for a courtesy public hearing will be selected by lottery.
-After all the speaker cards have been collected, they will be sorted by “support” and “oppose.”
-Cards will be randomly selected, alternating between the two positions, until the one-hour time limit is reached.
+Speakers for a courtesy public hearing will be randomly ordered, alternating between the two positions, until the one-hour time limit is reached.